Optimal Best Arm Identification in Two-Armed Bandits with a Fixed Budget under a Small Gap: Asymptotic optimality of the NA-AIPW strategy

-\subsection{Cram\'er's Large Deviation Expansions for the AIPW Estimator}
+\subsection{Cram\'er's large deviation expansions for the AIPW estimator}

+Owing to the non-stationary adaptive process in BAI, it is also difficult to apply the standard large deviation bound \citep{Dembo2009large} to the simple sample average.
+For example, G\"{a}rtner-Ellis theorem \citep{Gartner1977,Ellis1984} provides a large deviation bound for dependent samples, but it requires the existence of the logarithmic moment generating function, which is not easy to be guaranteed for the samples in BAI.

-First, we present a novel large deviation bound for martingales.
-Our large deviation bound is inspired by the studies \citet{Grama2000} and \citet{Fan2013,fan2014generalization}.
+For these problems, we derive a novel Cram\'er large deviation bounds for martingales by extending the results of \citet{Grama2000} and \citet{Fan2013,fan2014generalization}.
 Note that their original large deviation bound is only applicable to martingales whose conditional second moment is bounded by any accuracy deterministically in advance.
 However, in BAI, we can only bound the conditional second moment by any accuracy in a given random path.
 This randomness prevents us from applying the original results of \citet{Grama2000} and \citet{Fan2013,fan2014generalization}.
-In the following argument, we show a large deviation bound for martingales given by the BAI strategy under the mean convergence of the unconditional second moment.
+In the following arguments, we show a large deviation bound for martingales given by the BAI strategy under the mean convergence of the unconditional second moment.
+Using the novel bound and the AIPW estimator, as the gap $\Delta$ goes to zero, the performance guarantee matches the lower bound.